 - a.
 The Grantee may not purchase any Equipment without the prior approval of the Project Manager.
 In addition, the Grantee may not purchase any Equipment with a value equal to or greater than \$3,000 without the prior approval of the Commission. - b.
 Equipment is the property of the Grantee, and the Grantee is responsible for maintenance and safekeeping of such Equipment. - c.
-Equipment may be used only for the purposes of this Contract. - d.
-If Equipment purchased pursuant to this Contract or a prior Contract between the Commission and the Grantee has a remaining useful life after termination of this Contract, the Grantee must continue to use the Equipment for work in any subsequent Arizona Water Protection Fund Contracts as appropriate. - e.
-The Grantee may not execute a lease of Equipment without the prior approval of either the Commission or the Project Manager.
+If equipment purchased for the Grantee under this contract or a prior Arizona Water Protection Fund contract still has useful life, that equipment shall be used for this or any subsequent Arizona Water Protection Fund contract, as appropriate. - d.
+The Grantee may execute a lease of Equipment for this specific AWPF project with the prior approval of either the Commission or the Project Manager.